iamliamnorton/draft/README.md

 DraftKings, FanDuel, MoneyBall.
 Fantasy sports betting apps.

 Wanted to see how hard it was.
-Not that hard was the answer.

-They make serious $$$ doing this crap. **If only we could harness this power for good...**

 This is a Rails 4.2 app using Postgres.
 Far too many tests for a proof of concept.